REMEMBERED FRIENDS

 George H. Olmsted, III was my best friend for nine years.
 After he died at 46, I realized that he had more “best friends” than anyone I ever knew.
 Letters and contacts with people I never heard of said much the same thing: he had always been there for true friends.

 George and I discovered that we had two things in common: airplanes and guns.
 After a lengthy medical grounding, he got back in the cockpit just a month before he died.
 It was pure fun, flying aerobatics in his pet Yak.
 In cowboy action shooting we led the national championship posse at Winter Range 1997, and our posses or teams placed second at least two other times.
-But there we had more than just shared interests.
+But, we had more than just shared interests.
 We were brothers under the skin, and even today I consider George one of a handful of “2:00 o’clock friends”—those you could call at 2:00 a.m. for help burying the body.

 I never had a better friend.
 And neither did anyone else.